-Bonding with pals is paramount at this age, so gifts that are best enjoyed with others are tops.
+Bonding with friends is paramount at this age, so gifts that can be enjoyed with others are tops.

 Ten year-olds are oh so mysterious.
 And oh so opinionated.
 And, so, when it comes to gift-giving, the odds can feel like they’re stacked against you.
 Should the pressure feel too overwhelming, go with the gift card, the guaranteed winner, and let them pick for themselves.
 ‘Tis a win-win.